LinuxSuRen/atest-ext-ai/docs/TROUBLESHOOTING.md

 # 3. Check service status (systemd)
 if command -v systemctl >/dev/null 2>&1; then
-    if systemctl is-active --quiet atest-store-ai 2>/dev/null; then echo "✓ Service is running"
+    if systemctl is-active --quiet atest-ext-ai 2>/dev/null; then echo "✓ Service is running"
     else
         echo "✗ Service is not running"